PinewoodPip/epip/docs/Features/TooltipAdjustments.md

 - Books that have been read and keys that have been used now have a green label in their tooltip.
 - Long item tooltips will be top-anchored, helping with the issue of being unable to compare items while wielding a heavily upgraded item.
 - Fixed cone and zone-type skill tooltips saying that their range is boosted by Astrologer's Gaze (Far-out Man in vanilla), as they are not actually affected.
-- Surface tooltips now show their owner as well as a hint regarding damage scaling.
+- Surface tooltips now show their owner - the character from who the surface scales from.
 - Surface tooltips now render on top of the hotbar.
 - In developer mode, statuses and skills show their IDs in their tooltips.
 A debug keybind exists to copy these identifiers to the clipboard.
 - Active Defense statuses now show their charges and max charges.